pallavi-pannu-oc/model-monitoring/insurance/README.md

   - Follow this README (Dkube Resources step) and then jump to [README.sdk.md](https://github.com/pallavi-pannu-oc/model-monitoring/blob/SDK/insurance/README.sdk.md) for the next steps.

 ## Prerequisites
-- This example supports 3 dataset sources i.e. **Local, Aws_S3 and SQL**.
-- By default this example uses local data source.
 - For Aws_S3 **(S3 bucket is required)**
   - Create an AWS S3 bucket with the name mm-workflow.
 You need access and secret key to access the bucket.
 - For SQL **(SQL database is required)**.
 You need username,password,hostaddress,portnumber,databasename to access the SQL database.